What Happens in Each SDLC Phase?

 There are a few key activities involved in the Maintenance SDLC phase.
 Let’s take a look at these different activities:

 • System Monitoring: Continuously monitor system performance, usage, and error logs to identify potential issues or bottlenecks.
+Different observability tools can be used for this.

 • Bug Fixing: Address any bugs or defects reported by users or detected during monitoring to maintain system reliability.